NCAR/HPC-Docs/docs/compute-systems/casper/remote-desktops.md

        --job-opts="-l select=1:ncpus=4:mem=20GB"
 ```

-You do not need to specify GPU resources, as all VNC jobs are
-automatically placed on nodes with NVIDIA Quadro GP100 GPUs.
+By default, all VNC jobs are automatically placed on nodes with NVIDIA
+Quadro GP100 GPUs.
+You can optionally request that NVIDIA L40 GPUs are used
+instead either via the `--gpu-model` flag to `vncmgr` or by specifying
+`-l gpu_type=l40` in your `--job-opts`.
+The L40 GPUs are faster than
+the GP100s and provide significantly more video RAM, so they are a good
+choice for more resource-intensive rendering tasks.

 Run `vncmgr --help` in a Casper login session for more
 information about using the script and customizing your session.